rubocop/ruby-style-guide/README.md

 ## Metaprogramming

 ### Only use metaprogramming when necessary.
-For example, `deliver_<mail_message>` in TMail was completely
-  unnecessary since it was equivalent to simply `deliver(:mail_message)`.
+For example, `deliver_<mail_message>` in TMail was completely unnecessary since it was equivalent to simply `deliver(:mail_message)`.

-### Do not monkey patch core classes unless you really need to change their behavior
+### Do not monkey patch core classes unless you really need to change their behavior.
-  generally across all code in the process including other gems and libraries (separation of concerns!):
+Generally across all code in the process including other gems and libraries (separation of concerns!):

 ```ruby
 # bad